One surprise entry in the 2019’s “Michelin Plate” recommendation should be New Rong Liang Ge Cantonese Roast Duck Double Boiled Soup.

 Add on some Roast Pork with a crackling crispy skin and a firm, moist meat.

 Not a fan of duck?
 The stall also offers the usual smoky tender Char Siew, more on the lean side with its very little fat, but well-coated with a sweet braising sauce.

 However, it may be chopped to too small pieces for my liking.

 I suspect what customers really like about this stall is the special braising sauce, which is mildly thick and sticky, quite appetising when it nicely coats the noodles.

-Should be an affordable comforting treat for the chilly or rainy day.
+Not considered “wow”, but still an affordable comforting treat for the chilly or rainy day to go with rice.